patty-Git22/2605_DS5111_kvq3jb/README.md

 * To avoid cloud instance crashes, create a `init.sh` file by typing `nano init.sh` in root directory.
 * Within the `init.sh` file copy and past the following:
-  -`sudo apt update` # To bring VM snapshot up to date with package versions -`sudo apt install make -y` # so we can use makefiles -`sudo apt install python3.14-venv -y` # so we can create python virtual environments -`sudo apt install tree` # a usefull tool for listing files in tree form
+  - `sudo apt update` # To bring VM snapshot up to date with package versions
+  - `sudo apt install make -y` # so we can use makefiles
+  - `sudo apt install python3.14-venv -y` # so we can create python virtual environments
+  - `sudo apt install tree` # a usefull tool for listing files in tree form
 * Save and exit.
 Then type `chmod +x init.sh` to make it executable, followed by `bash init.sh` to run the file.
 * To test to make sure everything ran correctly, you can execute `tree` which will return the name of the init.sh sc>